WordPress Installation on Debian 12 with the LAMP Stack and PHP 8

 systemctl reload apache2

-Reload Apache to apply the new configuration.
+Restart Apache to apply the new configuration.

 javiercruces@IWEB:/etc/apache2/sites-available$ sudo systemctl reload apache2

-To access this VirtualHost, on the machine where you want to access WordPress, as there is no DNS server, remember to add the IP of your server and the ServerName to the hosts file.
+To access this VirtualHost from the client machine, since there is no DNS server, remember to add the server’s IP and the ServerName to the /etc/hosts file:

 javiercruces@HPOMEN15:~$ cat /etc/hosts